bketelsen/dlx/site/content/docs/prologue/introduction.md

 DLX is a cli tool for LXD to quickly provision opinionated development environments on your own hardware.
 You provide a LXD server and DLX does the rest, rapidly provisioning new development environments for you.

+DLX is especially delightful if you install it on a spare computer or laptop that you aren't currently using.

+### Components

+DLX has two components:

+* **DLX** - The cli tool that interacts with the server.
+* An **LXD** server.
+This is the server that DLX will use to provision new development environments.

 ## Get started